 VoltaStream ZERO is the perfect choice for streaming your music.
 It includes a high quality analog output as well as a optical TOSLINK transmitter.
 For smallest footprint the optical audio output is directly integrated into the 3.5 mm line-out jack.
-There is also a full-sized USB-A connector where you can easily connect the included and free-of-charge USB WiFi dongle.
+There is also a full-sized USB-A connector where you can easily connect e.g. an USB WiFi dongle.

 It runs a specially for audio created Linux distribution.
 PolyOS includes all major streaming technologies and is directly developed / maintained by us.
 Really easy to use, best sound quality and regular updates.
 Read more about it HERE.

 VoltaStream ZERO is actually less expensive than e.g. a Raspberry Pi ZERO if you add the same audio streaming functionality!

 For a Raspberry ZERO you would have to pay (incl.
 19% German VAT):

 - Raspberry Pi ZERO (6,- €)

 - Common TOSLINK HAT (26,- €)

 Results in 56,- € (Raspberry Pi ZERO W) versus 39,- € (VoltaStream ZERO).
 With a Raspberry you will end up with a very bulky solution with several limitations and a lot of fiddling on the software side.
 VoltaStream ZERO is fully integrated and thanks to PolyOS all features are perfectly supported.